 Enjoy incredible aerial views of Médano Beach, Pedregal, Land's End, The Arch, and Bahía San Lucas from a motorized ultralight.
 Pilot Ernesto Magaña has close to 30 years of flying experience, and offers some of Cabo San Lucas' most exhilarating tours.
 Depending on your fear factor, there are basically two settings: smooth and extreme.
 Extreme is recommended.
 Either way, this is a sightseeing dream, with stunning views of all the local landmarks from a thousand feet in the air.
 Tour durations range from 10 minutes (Land's End Tour) to one hour (King Sky Tour), with the latter including a jaunt to San José del Cabo.

-Surf lessons from the former national champion of México may be the most popular water-based activities option from High Tide, but the company's most iconic offering is a kayak paddle out to Land's End and the Arch, with a stop at Lover's and Divorce Beaches for sun, sand, snorkeling, snacks and superb photo opportunities.
-Stand up paddle boards are also availabe on this tour.
-Less active pursuits include an introduction to San José del Cabo's weekly Art Walk, and off-road jeep explorations of East Cape sites like Cabo Pulmo, a rustic seaside paradise whose offshore marine sanctuary boasts the oldest living coral reef in the Western Hemisphere.
+Surf lessons at beginner-friendly breaks at Playas Costa Azul and Los Cerritos may be the most sought-after water-based activities option from High Tide – at least with kids – but the company's most iconic offering is a tandem kayak paddle out to Land's End and the Arch, with a stop at Lover's Beach for sun, sand, snorkeling, snacks and superb photo opportunities.
+Stand up paddle boards are also available on this tour, which is a great option for visiting couples.
+"Two Bay" snorkel tours are also offered by High Tide, as are hiking excursions in picturesque Fox Canyon.
+Less active pursuits include private off-road jeep explorations of Todos Santos and East Cape sites like Cabo Pulmo.

 Recommended for Attractions near Cruise Port because: High Tide's kayak tours launch about two hundred yards from the cruise ship terminal.